—When Life Turns Sour, and Practice Cannot Progress

-Of course, liberation ultimately includes both one’s own liberation and the liberation of others.
-The liberation of “others” involves bodhicitta(the aspiration to attain Buddhahood for the benefit of all beings).
-But for now, we are only speaking about our own liberation.
-At the very least, we must establish such a strong inner determination.
+Of course, liberation ultimately involves both your own liberation and the liberation of others.
+The liberation of “others” brings in bodhicitta---but for now, we are only considering our own liberation.
+At the very least, we must establish this kind of strong, determined mindset.
 Only then will our practice be effective.
-Otherwise, even your so-called bodhicitta will be false, and you will not even come close to realizing emptiness (śūnyatā).
+Otherwise, even your so-called bodhicitta will be fake and emptiness (śūnyatā)?
+You won’t even get close.
 Don’t believe it?
 Let’s make a bet.
 Try it and see!

 —Excerpted and adapted from Conceptual Renunciation and Genuine Renunciation